microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

 * The package is not present on the machine
 * The package is present on the machine but not registered for the user
-* The package is registered for the user but is not in a healthy status e.g. it's Package.Status=Tampered
+* The package is registered for the user but is not in a healthy status e.g. its Package.Status=Tampered

 Is*Ready() methods are a quick test to determine if more (costly) work is needed before the target